 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

 Nearby Hotels with Free Shuttles: Yes

-- Holiday Inn National Airport/Crystal City – (2 minutes from the airport) Free shuttle departs every 20 minutes from 4:40AM to 12:00AM. » Check Rates
+- Holiday Inn National Airport/Crystal City » Check Rates

-To see more options there is a list of hotels near Reagan Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Reagan Airport that can be sorted by price, distance, traveller rating and popularity.

 Pay-per-use, Single Visit Passes & Lounge Memberships